KleinMichalGit/SQLInjectionAnalyzer/UnitTests/README.md

 - `ConfigFileExamples/` - valid and invalid config files tested by unit tests.
 - `ExpectedDiagnostics/` - expected diagnostics of each tested analyzer.
 The results of unit tests are compared against these expected diagnostics.
 Tests are successful only if expected and received diagnostics are considered as equal.
 As diagnostics also contain various measured times, these times are not compared and should not be compared as it makes no logical sense comparing the times of two otherwise identical diagnostics (it depends on environment, etc..).
 - `TaintPropagationRulesExamples/` -  contains a creator of taint propagation rules used by unit tests.
-- `AnalyzerTestHelper.cs` - contains helpful methods for creating test scenarios, and comparing diagnostic files.
+- `ScenarioFactory.cs` - contains helpful methods for creating test scenarios, and comparing diagnostic files.
 - `ConfigFileReaderTest.cs` - tests for config file reader.
 - `OneMethodSyntaxTreeTest.cs` - tests for OneMethodSyntaxTree analyzer.